b-star-fellowship/b-star-fellowship.github.io/mentorship.md

 layout: default
 ---

+# Mentorship

+Mentorship is overrated.

+Now that we have AI tools that can do research & code, they can provide better jumping-off points for solving problems than most other mentors.

+I hope to be primarily useful offering what the AI models don't have yet; personal anecdotes from building [Down Dog](https://www.downdogapp.com).
+Hopefully, they'll be a good jumping off point for how to think through approaching different startup problems.
+Below is a collection of snippets from my mentorship calls with B* fellows, summarized by Gemini for brevity.

+If you find these helpful or interesting, let me know!

 # For Reel Flies - August 7th
 ## Matthew Bockelmann:
 A lot of my friends and their parents use the Peloton app for yoga.
 I was wondering if they are on your radar as a competitor.
 Is their app a paid subscription?